-These securities were issued without registration under the Securities Act by reason of the exemption from registration afforded by the provisions of Section 3(a)(9) thereof in connection with the exchange of the preferred shares for common shares and by the provisions of Section 4(a)(5) and/or Section 4(a)(2) thereof, and Rule 506 promulgated thereunder, as transactions by an issuer not involving any public offering.
-Each of the note holders was an accredited investor as defined in Regulation D. Each investor delivered appropriate investment representations with respect to these issuances and consented to the imposition of restrictive legends upon the stock certificates representing the shares.
-Each investor represented that it had not entered into the transaction with us as a result of or subsequent to any advertisement, article, notice, or other communication published in any newspaper, magazine, or similar media or broadcast on television or radio, or presented at any seminar or meeting.
+These notes, warrants and shares of Common Stock in the above offerings were issued without registration under the Securities Act by reason of the exemption from registration afforded by the provisions of Section 4(a)(2) thereof, and Rule 506(b) promulgated thereunder, as transactions by an issuer not involving any public offering.
+Each of the investors was an accredited investor as defined in Regulation D. Each investor delivered appropriate investment representations with respect to these issuances and consented to the imposition of restrictive legends upon the stock certificates representing the shares and the warrant certificates.
 Each investor was afforded the opportunity to ask questions of our management and to receive answers concerning the terms and conditions of the transaction.
-No underwriting discounts or commissions were paid in connection with the issuances.
+No underwriting discounts or commissions were paid in connection with the issuances